NREL/HPC/MachineLearning/TensorBoard/tensorboard.md

  * Estimated Q-values.
  * Algorithm-specific metrics (e.g. entropy for PPO).

-To visualize results from Tensorboard, first `cd` to the `ray_results` directory:
+To visualize results from Tensorboard, first `cd` to the directory where your results reside.
+E.g., if you ran experiments using `ray`, then do the following:
 ```
 cd ~/ray_results/
 ```
-Every ML/RL experiment generates a subdirectory.

 Begin by activating an Anaconda environment:
 ```